Prime Day 2019: Best Target deals

-You can skip shopping Amazon Prime Day deals this week because Target is offering its own summer sale (and you don't have to pay to be a member).
+You can skip the Amazon Prime Day deals this week because Target is offering its own summer sale and you don't have to pay to be a member to take advantage.
 Target's doorbuster deals are continuing today to compete with Amazon's Prime Day bonanza.
 The tech deals span TVs, robot vacuum cleaners and more.

 You can find many of the same sales on Amazon, but you have to be a Prime member in order to get those discounts.
 Target will let anyone snap up a sale, while supplies last.
 Some of these deals will go fast, so get them while you can.